2012 Energy Syllabus

 Discussion:

-- Guiherme Costa, Danne Woo
+- Guiherme Costa

 Week 10: Monitoring, horizons, special topics